iterative/dvc.org/static/docs/use-cases/data-registry.md

 `dvc add`, the command to place existing data under DVC control, supports tracking both files
 [and directories](/doc/command-reference/add#example-directory).
-For this reason, adding compressed directory contents to a <abbr>project</abbr> is not recommended, especially when the files contained are already compressed (like typical image file formats).
+For this reason, adding compressed archives to a <abbr>project</abbr> is not recommended, especially when the files contained are already compressed (like typical image file formats).
 Also, uncompressing files after downloading them is an extra step we may prefer to avoid.

 Let's add the entire `data/` dir to DVC instead, in a new Git-backed DVC
 project: